Hiking the East Coast Trail Newfoundland

 For the self-guided hikes offered by Great Canadian Trails, a Garmin emergency communication device run on satellite is provided for each hiking group.
 Many of the trails are remote and quite wooded, so it provides the ultimate peace of mind.
 Our driver, Jamie, had access to the GPS tracking and knows where people are.

-Maps are also provided along with a detailed itinerary of pickups and logistics.
+Maps are also provided, along with a detailed itinerary of pickups and logistics.

 “The most important link you have here (on the trail) is Jaime.
 He’s not going to let anyone down.
 He’s literally on 24 hours.
 He will get back to you immediately.
-He’s so obliging – people love him.” -Sharon
+He’s so obliging – people love him.” -Sharon.

 There was never a time when I felt like I was in danger or isolated.
 And if one of us would have tripped and twisted an ankle or something went wrong, we always knew we could get in touch with Jamie on the Garmin.
 We’d check in with him regularly during the hike.

 Of course, you do need to respect the trail warnings.
-The trails go along high sea cliffs and occasionally there is erosion that can be dangerous.
+The trails go along high sea cliffs, and occasionally, there is erosion that can be dangerous.
 If there are red flags or a trail is marked off – then don’t go!

 What’s the best time of year to hike the East Coast Trail?

 The trail is really only accessible in the summer months.
-We were there in mid-July and the weather was perfect!
-Because Newfoundland is so far north, their summers are still rather cool and they are short.
+We were there in mid-July, and the weather was perfect!
+Because Newfoundland is so far north, their summers are still rather cool and short.
 The best times are likely between July and mid-August for temperatures and weather.
 However, if you are a cooler weather hiker like myself – September is a perfect time to be there!

 However, if you want to see icebergs along the trail, then you’ll want to be there in May or June.
 These are the best times to see icebergs floating along Iceberg Alley!
 They will come drifting (very slowly) right by the trail in many places!